 In the continuum above, the types of devices display on the top along the continuum line.
 Less expensive models show on the left, while more robust and expensive options are on the right.
 A chart located below the continuum displays the most sought-after features and which models typically have those features.
-Manufacturer’s tend to provide the feature rich options with the higher priced models.
+Manufacturers tend to provide feature-rich options with the higher-priced models.
 The models that support increased weight capacity are on the right of the continuum.
 Wider, more comfortable seating is also towards the right.

 Example: Medline Ultralight Plus

 An exclusive feature on hybrid models, removable wheels allow you to take off the large drive wheels when the transfer device moves solely by the efforts of the caregiver.
 When the patient is ready to start propelling themselves, attach the drive wheels.

 This feature is almost exclusively found only on bariatric models.
 Instead of wheels, they often have tires.
 No one wants to get a flat, especially while you are a patient.
 Flat-free offers an important convenience and safety for passengers.